Reverse Osmosis Water Filters Buying Guide

 Stage 2: Water flows through a carbon filter, where the carbon reacts to dissolved chemicals like chlorine.
 This step is important because chlorine and other chemicals can break down the semi permeable membrane used later in the process.
 Some systems will repeat this carbon filter step for greater filtration.

-Stage 3: As water pressure pushes water through a semi permeable membrane that's usually about 5 microns in size, inorganic materials or contaminants are trapped.
+Stage 3: As water pressure pushes water through a semi permeable membrane, inorganic materials or contaminants are trapped.
 The material that is trapped is then flushed from the system and down the drain.

 Stage 4: The now-filtered water is stored in a ceramic tank (because water is corrosive and can break down metals).
 When the tank becomes full, an auto shut off prevents additional water from flowing.
 The standard storage tank holds 2.5 gallons of water.